ungoogled-software/ungoogled-chromium/docs/design.md

 For examples of using buildkit's CLI, see [docs/building.md](docs/building.md).

 There is currently no API documentation for buildkit.
 However, all public classes, functions, and methods have docstrings that explain their usage and behavior.

-buildkit requires the `BUILDKIT_CHROMIUM_VERSION` environment variable to be set to the Chromium version being built.

 ### buildkit design philosophy